 The student body of Vernon College has founded numerous clubs and organizations and continues to have the opportunity to develop new groups to satisfy individual and group interests.
 Organizations already recognized include the Aggie Club; the Associate Degree Nursing Student Association; the Chaparral Singers; the Chaparral Christian Fellowship; Lab Coat Posse; Phi Theta Kappa; the Student Government Association; the Student Forum; and the Surgical Technology Student Association.
 The College encourages the founding of any organization that is in keeping with the philosophy and purpose of the College and the interests of the students.
+Any student organization seeking recognition must be tied to an academic or workforce program at Vernon College.
 Student organizations recognized by or registered with Vernon College are not authorized agents of the College, and the College assumes no responsibility for the actions of the group.